synnada-ai/harman/releases/README.md

 This folder contains information about all currently released Mithril versions.
 You can check what has changed in each release in this folder.

+## Steps

+1. Create a branch with name of "prepare_{x.y.z}"
+2. Checkout the branch
+3. Update setup.py with the correct version, check also other informations
+4. Push changes in setup.py
+5. Change directory to releases directory
+6. Ensure all items are done in the checklist below
+7. Run the command ```bash push_release_log.sh <version> <token>```

 ## Release Checklist

 The person responsible for the upcoming release of Mithril should follow this checklist: